pygbe/pygbe/docs/programmatic.rst

 =========================

-For reference, if we want to run the ``lspr_silver`` for different wavelengths, we would create tuple that would look like:
+For reference, if we want to run the ``lspr_silver`` for different wavelengths, we create tuple that would look like:

 .. code:: python